microsoft/live-share/docs/use/vs.md

 > **Note:** See [platform support](../reference/platform-support.md) for the state of debugging features by language or platform.

-Each collaborator can investigate different variables, jump to different files in the call stack, variables, and breakpoints are shared across all guests and can be added by anyone.
-Co-editing features then allow each collaborator to track where the other is located to provide the unique ability to seamlessly switch between concurrently investigating different aspects of the problem and collaboratively debugging.
+Each collaborator can investigate different variables, jump to different files in the call stack, inspect variables, and even add or remove breakpoints.
+Co-editing features then allow each participant orator to track where the others are located to provide the unique ability to seamlessly switch between concurrently investigating different aspects of the problem and collaboratively debugging.

-> **Tip:** You can participate in VS Code debugging sessions from VS and vice versa!
-If the host is using VS Code, you can check out the [VS Code instructions](vscode.md#co-debuging) but the steps are roughly the same.
+> **Tip:** You can also participate in VS Code debugging sessions from VS and vice versa!
+Check out the [Visual Studio instructions](vscode.md#co-debuging) on co-debugging for more information.

 ### Automatic web app sharing